 Every foodie’s favorite time of year, Miami Spice has come early this year.
 Because we know you can’t wait to dig into all that discounted goodness, we’ve put together a guide to some of the best Miami restaurants offering Spice deals from June 1 through September 30.
-They’re all organized by neighborhood, so you can start planning a to dine at a restaurant near you.
+They’re all organized by neighborhood, so you can start planning at a restaurant near you.

 It’s always tiki time at this Instagram-worthy hotspot, where the drinks and the dishes taste as good as they look.
 Esotico’s Miami Spice dinner menu includes palate-pleasing options like beef cho cho, crispy spring rolls, sweet and savory Hawaiian fried rice, and a tantalizing lilikoi cheesecake.
 And that’s not all—you’ll also receive a Polynesian-inspired welcome cocktail to kick off the experience.

 Details: 1600 NE 1st Avenue, Suite 102, Miami, FL 33132; 305-800-8454; esoticomiami.getbento.com.